-COVID-19 and the U.S. Coin Shortage: Two Sides of the Same Coin - Brink's US
+COVID-19 and the U.S. Coin Circulation Issue: Two Sides of the Same Coin - Brink's US

-COVID-19 and the U.S. Coin Shortage: Two Sides of the Same Coin
+COVID-19 and the U.S. Coin Circulation Issue: Two Sides of the Same Coin

 Understanding why every cent counts, now more than ever.

-As businesses slowly begin to reopen with precautionary measures in place, the ongoing pandemic presents a series of new challenges surrounding the national coin shortage.
+As businesses slowly begin to reopen with precautionary measures in place, the ongoing pandemic presents a series of new challenges surrounding the national coin circulation issue.

 In most situations, there are two sides to every coin.
 However this growing demand for increased coin circulation underscores the importance of cash to the many Americans who rely on it for financial stability and the success of their businesses.

 The root cause of the U.S. coin circulation issue is twofold, with the pandemic slowing the economy and the U.S. Mint temporarily slowing coin production to protect its employees.
 As an issue driven by a lack of coin circulation, the current coin circulation issue is not indicative of a breakdown in the supply chain.

 But what does a coin circulation issue mean for retailers and customers?
 Particularly for retailers, the discrepancy in the numbers is a significant one for loss prevention.
 With cash as an accessible payment method for individuals of all financial situations, a sudden gravitation towards credit cards resulting from a lack of coin may present obstacles for purchasing essential items.